ErhardtAndrei/SolveLChallenge/README.md

 # Tecnologias utilizadas
 ## Back end
 - Pascal
-- Python (Not implemented yet)
+- Python
 - JavaScript (Not implemented yet)
 ## Front end
 -(Not implemented yet)

 # Como executar o projeto
+## Pascal
 - Dowloading and executing the software: VisualG 3.
-- Clone this repository
+- Clone MainCodePascal in this repository.
-- Open the code .ARG on VisualG 3.
+- Copy to to VisualG 3.
+- Save as .ARG extension.
-- Execute it pressing F9
+- Execute it pressing F9.
+## Python
+- Clone MainCodePython in this repository.
+- Copy to VScode or software of your choice.
+- Save as .py extension.
+- Run the project.

 # Autor